dipankarsahu1000/Cardiovascular-Risk-Prediction/README.md

  - The numerical columns were scaled using StandardScaler;
  - The dataset was split into training dataset and testing dataset;
  - The imbalance in the dependent variable of the training dataset was taken care of using the SMOTE method.

-* The following models were used:
-  - Logistic Regression
-  - Decision Tree
-  - K-Nearest Neighbors
-  - Random Forest
-  - Support Vector Machine
-  - AdaBoost
-  along with hyperparameter-tuning.

 * After going through the performance metrics of all the implemented model, the Random Forest was chosen as the final prediction model with a Recall score of 0.75 and an ROC-AUC score of 0.88.